glasswings/patanor-site/src/tech/agpl-compliance.md

 - linking to a public git server that contains the corresponding source

-(These are variations of 6d, first party and third party.)

 Embedding a tarball is an interesting technical challenge, but for today my goals are: